oracle/accelerated-data-science/docs/source/user_guide/jobs/overview.rst

 `Block Storage <https://docs.oracle.com/en-us/iaas/Content/Block/Concepts/overview.htm>`_,
 `Logging <https://docs.oracle.com/en-us/iaas/Content/Logging/Concepts/loggingoverview.htm>`_,
-and information about the *runtime*, such as the source code of your training workload, environment variables, and CLI arguments.
+and information about the *runtime*, such as the source code of your workload, environment variables, and CLI arguments.

 A **Job Run** is an instantiation of a job.
 In each job run, you can override some of the job configurations, such as environment variables and CLI arguments.